sevenMDL/quickbill-desk/docs/purchase-process.md

 - No updates or bug fixes
 - No refunds after delivery
 - Code provided "as-is"
-- You assume all responsibility
+- You assume all responsibility, including configuration and deployment
 - Due diligence recommended before purchase

 ---